Female cannabis users come out of the shadows as legalization looms - Red Deer Advocate

 While women have long been part of the grey market using and celebrating cannabis, it’s largely been in the shadows, and under a much harsher stigma than that faced by men, says the Toronto-based speaker and consultant.

-“It was incredibly accepted for generations for men to unwind with their whiskey or their scotch at the end of the night,” notes Selkirk, who also works with the licensed producer Emblem Cannabis and accessories company Tokyo Smoke.
+“It was incredibly accepted for generations for men to unwind with their whiskey or their scotch at the end of the night,” notes Selkirk, who works with the licensed producer Emblem Cannabis.

 “Men are obviously given far more liberties as far as judgment goes and it’s a lot easier for a male parent to find themselves a little less stigmatized.”